 At Casey’s I brew three core beers: Lounge, Night and Titfer.
 They cover the broad basics of the beer spectrum in terms of colour and hopping.
 I think of them as premium everyday, or bread-and-butter beers.
 The point being that you can enjoy high quality everyday things, you don’t need to keep the good stuff just for the special occasions.
 You can approach these beers as session beers, they’re great drinking straight from the bottle.
 Or, you can give them a glass and take a bit more time with them.
-Either way I am sure you will enjoy them.
+Either way I am sure you and your friends will enjoy them.

 I call Titfer a 3C Amber ale for the hops in it: Centennial, Chinook and Cascade.
 At around 37 IBU it is the most bitter of the three beers, and it has lots of hop flavour and aroma from very generous use of hops late in the boil, and dry hopping in the tank.
 To carry both the bitterness and hop character, Titfer has a solid malt backbone.
 The malts used are ale, Munich, a fair whack of pale crystal malt, and a touch of amber malt.
 It is mashed at a lower temperature and fermented with a dry finishing American yeast.
 The result is a toffee sweetness set against a dry malty background with a nice hoppy aroma.
 Alcohol is 4.9%.